 It’s a bit like stepping into a time machine as the costumes, songs, and dances are pretty much the same as they were for the first edition in 1589.
 In the streets and squares of this magical central neighbourhood you’ll find performances of the sardana (a traditional Catalan dance) and parades of papier mâché giants.

 The highlight here is the chaotic correfoc, a sort of parade with adults and children dressed up as devils and lighting off firecrackers while a series of fire-spitting dragons fire off sparklers and fireworks in all directions – you may get burned!

 Make sure you try the official food of the festival: panellets (a traditional marzipan dessert with pine nuts).
 Accompany them with a sweet wine and you’re set!
 Grab them at Dolceria De La Colmena (Placa de l’Angel 12).

-The Festa Major del Barri Gòtic 2018 goes on August 16th.
+The Festa Major del Barri Gòtic 2018 goes August 14th to 18th.